 Many research labs are making use of advanced AI streams such as computer vision, robotic arms, IOT, and speech and audio to assist them in the research process.

-Finally, the most important stage for researchers is the publication and dissemination of their research—the tedious and time–consuming albeit critical final step of the process.
+Finally, the most important stage for researchers is the publication and dissemination of their research—the tedious and time–consuming albeit critical final step of the process, which brings their research to life.

-Since its inception, Cactus has been partnering with researchers to assist them in their research journey.
-It has been our constant endeavor to enable researchers and innovators to find analogous concepts and novel ideas from different industries and fields.
+Since its inception, CACTUS has been partnering with researchers to assist them in their research journey.
+It has been our constant endeavor to enable researchers, pharms companies, and innovators to find analogous concepts and novel ideas from different industries and fields.

-We are excited to have entered the AI and deep–learning space as well, as the need of the hour is to develop innovative products for publishers as well as business and tech solutions for stakeholders in the research landscape.
+We are excited to have entered the AI and deep–learning space as well, as the need of the hour is to develop innovative products for pharma and publishers as well as business and tech solutions for other stakeholders in the scientific research landscape.

-With powerful initiatives like researcher.life, our aim is to put the researcher at the center of research.
-We have already developedseveral AI–powered tools that help researchers focus on their main work, the research.
-As a community, however, we still have a long way to go before AI is fully integrated in the researcher’s ecosystem.
+At CACTUS, we have already developed several AI–powered tools that help researchers keep their focus on their main work, the research.
+As a community, however, we still have a long way to go before AI is fully integrated in the R&D ecosystem.